Retail is one of the most innovative industries out there.

 - Display reviews of products, so shoppers can understand what others like or dislike about a product

-And these are just a few examples of the opportunities!
+And these are just a few examples of the opportunities in using retail pricing tags!

 Here’s the thing: ESLs do require an initial investment.
 And if you’re unsure about whether you will use them, it’s understandable why you might be skeptical of moving forward with the technology.